Milad7m/AI/README.md

 # AI
-This Repository Id Devoted To My Artificila Inteeligence Projects
+This Repository Is Devoted To My Artificila Inteeligence Projects